abnutsalkhanov/abnutsalkhanov/README.md

 # Abdullah Nutsalkhanov

-Hi, I'm Abdullah — IT student focused on AI automation and LLM integrations.
-Working with Python, Linux, APIs, and practical AI-driven projects for business workflows.
+Hi, I'm Abdullah — IT student building a foundation in backend development (Python, Linux, APIs) with a focus on AI integrations and automation.

 ---

 ## 🛠 Tech Stack
 `Python` `Git` `Linux` `LLM APIs`

----

-## 📚 Currently Learning
-`AI agents & workflows` `REST APIs` `Linux & networking` `Bitrix24`

 ---